-Studies show more than 60 percent of U.S. motorists have driven while fatigued, and nearly 37 percent admit to having fallen asleep at the wheel.
+Drowsy driving is more prevalent than many people think.
+A survey showed more than 60 percent of U.S. motorists have driven while fatigued, and nearly 37 percent admit to having fallen asleep at the wheel, surveys show.
 At highway speeds, a driver who dozes for only four or five seconds can travel more than the length of a football field, crossing into oncoming traffic or off the road and into a tree.

-Drowsy driving is especially prevalent among teens, who tend to keep late hours and think they can function on minimal sleep.
-Ironically, experts say, teens require more sleep than adults.
+Drowsy driving is especially common among teens, who tend to keep late hours and think they can function on minimal sleep.
+Ironically, experts say, teens require more sleep than adults - eight to nine hours each night for teens versus seven to eight for adults.